piotrplenik/clean-code-php/README.md

 **Not good:**

-The simple comparison will convert the string in an integer.
+The simple comparison will convert the string into an integer.

 ```php
 $a = '42';